CSC207-2022F-UofT/course-project-scamazon-ca-group-118/README.md

 ## Some Design patterns used
 - Facade
-  - Databased implemented using Facade design pattern (Database Controller)
+  - Database implemented using Facade design pattern (Database Controller)
 - Factory
   - Listing Creator factory to create all listings
 - Singleton